hockey player picking a hockey stick in the dressing room

 These sticks bend closer to the hosel.
 In practice, less of the stick contributes to the shot’s potential energy, since the stick loads lower on the shaft and closer to the puck.
 Less load means a weaker shot, but that also means it takes less time for the puck to release off the stick.
 They are ideal for players who play close to the net and prefer to beat their opponents with quick hands and quick shots.

 Low kicks tend to be whippier and easier to flex, but that also means they may enter the danger zone more often.
 The lower flex point can also be a bit tougher to control, making these sticks potential liabilities for players, particularly defensemen, who need that extra assurance from their stick.
+Forwards may enjoy the release speed of a low kick point stick.

 Pros